bbauska/JS-svg/README.md

 InTroduCTIon

-**What You Should Know**
+<h2 id="ch0-know">What You Should Know</h2>

 As a reader, what should you know before tackling this book?
 It will no doubt be easier if you are comfortable with the core concepts of programming, like variables, functions, loops, and conditionals.
 These kinds of concepts carry over from language to language, differing mainly with respect to syntax, so if you come from a language other than JavaScript, then that's completely fine.

 If you have no prior programming experience, we will be covering the concepts required in Chapter 2, but I should emphasize that this book is not intended to be an introduction to programming.
 The second chapter is best thought of as a primer, a jumping-off point for a deeper dive elsewhere.
 A short introductory course would really benefit you here.
-Personally I'd recommend the wonderful [freeCodeCamp.com](https://freeCodeCamp.com/), a site I've spent many hours using myself.
+Personally I'd recommend the wonderful <a href="https://freeCodeCamp.com/" target="_blank" rel="noreferrer noopener">freeCodeCamp.com</a>, a site I've spent many hours using myself.
 It offers free interactive tutorials on the basics of HTML, CSS, and JavaScript, and much more besides.

 For those coming from another language, like Python, PHP, or C#, the second chapter may still be valuable, to be sure you're acquainted with the syntax and some of the idiosyncrasies of JavaScript.

 If you're already a practicing web developer, you could skip (or quickly skim) Chapter 2, depending on your level of experience.
 If you're unfamiliar with any of the techniques or syntax used in our opening example (which we'll end Chapter 1 with), I'd encourage you to give the second chapter a read, where they'll be fully explained.
 The field of web development is vast enough that what is bread and butter to one developer might be bleeding edge to another.

 **What You Will Learn**